melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

         window: 120s
 ```

-Of course you can now combine the `deploy.resources`, from the previous paragraph, together with this `deploy.restart_policy` section in YAML.
+You are now free to combine the `deploy.resources`, from the previous paragraph, together with this `deploy.restart_policy` section in YAML.

 ### Docker write only file system